Lock Every Door

 Lock Every Door is a 2019 thriller novel by American author Todd Ritter, writing under the pen name of Riley Sager.
-The novel made the New York Times Bestseller List for July 21, 2019.
+The plot concerns an apartment sitter at an exclusive building in Manhattan who discovers that her predecessor in the job disappeared under suspicious circumstances.
+The novel made the New York Times Bestseller List for July 21, 2019 and a television adaptation is planned.

-The novel is set primarily during Jules's time in the apartment building and is interspersed with portions set during current day, when Jules has attempted to flee the building for reasons that become apparent as the plot progresses.